juanmaurente/Google-Books-api/README.md

 # Google Books API Search Engine

 The process to create this API was first to have a snapshot of the final design.
-I wanted to acquire something simple, responsive but attractive.
-Once I had that picture I developed the different containers and components involved.
+I wanted to acquire something simple, attractive and responsive.
+Once I had that picture I developed the different functional containers and representational components.

 Some of the challenges I faced during the process were:
+-   Decision to migrate from pure JavaScript project to React.js

--   Get a response from the library
+-   Get a response from the library took me more than expected as I
 -   Able to handle the search bar and input the query into the fetch request

+# About the project
 ## Outline

 This project will require you to use both DOM manipulation and Asynchronous programming.